Rorzzer/AR-Android-Game/README.md

 3. Create or login to a user profile.
 4. Create or Join a Lobby
 5. Launch the game

-#Testing GameComponents
-1.Navigate to the test directory in src
+6. Navigate to test directory in src app directory and run gametests
-2.Run unit tests for Gamesession and Team classes

-#viewing and testing Unity ARComponent
-1.open UnityFolders>assets>scripts> using unity and open the serviceListenerScript.cs to view how the AR components are drawn
+7. Open UnityFolders>assets>scripts> using unity and open the serviceListenerScript.cs to view how the AR elements are drawn